aromero18020/TaskList/README.md

 ## General Information
 - GenUSA JWD Final Project.
-This project is to function as a task list.
+This project is to function as a task list or to-do app that stores tasks to local storage, and allows the ability to mark as complete, delete, or edit tasks.

 ## Technologies Used